good

 Alternatives to Avast Antivirus

-The antivirus software market is large and highly competitive, making some of Avast's rivals worth a look.
-Bitdefender, the top performer in our assessment, offers better support (including a live chat) and received even higher scores from the testing labs, all while remaining easy to use and providing a similar package of features.
+The antivirus software market is large and highly competitive, and some of Avast's rivals are worth checking out.
+Bitdefender, the top performer in our assessment, offers better support (including a live chat) and received even higher scores from the testing labs.
+At the same time, it's easy to use and serves up a similar package of features.

-A list of solid alternatives to Avast Antivirus can be found below:
+A list of more of the best alternatives to Avast Antivirus can be found below:

 Bitdefender Antivirus